-Once the Fera.ai app has been installed to your store, you’ll have access to a ‘Dashboard’ that looks like the one highlighted below, where you’ll see the number of viewers on your site called ‘Dashboard Live Shopper Counter’.
-These boxes will let you know some key metrics based on data from your own store.
+Once the Fera.ai app has been installed to your store, you’ll have access to a ‘Dashboard’ that looks like the one highlighted below, where you’ll see the number of viewers on your site called ‘Active Shoppers’.
+This list and map will let you know some key metrics on your visitors based on data from your own store.

 As you may have noticed, this dashboard is live and taking data directly from your own store.